walkerkq/baby_data/sleep/baby_sleep.md

 immediately traded in the pen + paper tracker provided by the hospital for a digital tracker.
-As a data nerd, I also assumed I’d be able to use the meticulously tracked data to better understand my baby and maybe even figure out how to make her sleep longer (LOL).
+As a data nerd, I also assumed I’d be able to use the meticulously tracked data to better understand my baby and maybe even figure out how to make her sleep longer (LOL). *Narrator: she did not.*

+TL;DR: Time is the biggest predictor for improved baby sleep, though development isn’t linear.
+Type A parents: you just have to ride this one out (or get lucky with a naturally great sleeper).

 ``` r
 knitr::include_graphics("images/feedbaby_screenshot.png")